ssvlabs/gitbook-docs/docs/stakers/clusters/cluster-balance.md

 * $$of_n$$ - The current operator fee for the nth operator
 * $$ofi_c$$ - Cluster Index, the latest index for the given cluster

-Have a look at how to collect the necessary data to calculate the balance on the [Subgraph Examples page](../../build/tools/ssv-subgraph/subgraph-examples.md#cluster-balance-values).
+Have a look at how to collect the necessary data to calculate the balance on the [Subgraph Examples page](/developers/tools/ssv-subgraph/subgraph-examples#cluster-balance-values).

-A programmatic example of calculating the cluster balance has been added to the [Code examples](../../build/code-examples-and-snippets/cluster-balance-script.md) section.
+A programmatic example of calculating the cluster balance has been added to the [SSV SDK](/developers/SSV-SDK/module-reference/api-module#getclusterbalanceclusterid-daoaddress-operatorids).

 ### Operational Runway